terra10/codefest_serverless-awslambda/Lab003/README.md

 ## Lab 003 - The first real Lambda Service

 ## The first POST function
-* copy the postBeer.ts from this Lab to the /src folder
+* copy the postBeerSimple.ts from this Lab to the /src folder

 Let's examine the file:
 * first we handle the imports, which are according to tslint alphabitized